MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/deploy-azure-container-registry.md

 ---

-# Deploy from a private container registry to on-premises Kubernetes using Azure Container Registry and AKS on Azure Stack HCI and Windows Server
+# Deploy from a private container registry to on-premises Kubernetes using Azure Container Registry and Azure Kubernetes Service on Azure Stack HCI and Windows Server

 In this guide, you'll learn how to deploy container images from a private container registry using Azure Container Registry (ACR).
-You'll deploy to your on-premises Kubernetes cluster hosted by AKS on Azure Stack HCI and Windows Server.
+You'll deploy to your on-premises Kubernetes cluster hosted by Azure Kubernetes Service (AKS) on Azure Stack HCI and Windows Server.
 ACR allows you to build, store, and manage container images and artifacts in a private registry for all types of container deployments.
 The guide walks you through creating a private container registry in Azure and then pushing your container image to the private container registry.
 You can then deploy from the private registry to your on-premises Kubernetes cluster hosted in AKS on Azure Stack HCI and Windows Server.

 This guide looks at using ACR on Azure Stack HCI, which you can run in your own datacenter.
 If you're interested in learning more about ACR in Azure, see [Azure Container Registry documentation](/azure/container-registry/).
 ## Prerequisites